 Medical Editor: John P. Cunha, DO, FACOEP

-Junel Fe28 (norethindrone acetate, ethinyl estradiol, ferrous fumarate) is used as contraception to prevent pregnancy.
+Junel Fe28 (norethindrone acetate, ethinyl estradiol, ferrous fumarate) is a combination of female hormones and the mineral iron used as contraception to prevent pregnancy.
 It is also used to treat severe acne.
-It is a combination of female hormones and the mineral iron.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, headache, stomach cramping/bloating, dizziness, vaginal discomfort/irritation, increased vaginal fluids, or breast tenderness/enlargement.
+Junel Fe28 is available in generic form.
+Common side effects of Junel Fe28 include nausea (especially when you first start taking Junel Fe28), vomiting, headache, stomach cramping/bloating, dizziness, vaginal itching or discharge, or breast tenderness/swelling, nipple discharge, freckles or darkening of facial skin, increased hair growth, loss of scalp hair, changes in weight or appetite, problems with contact lenses, or decreased sex drive.
 Acne may improve or get worse.
-Vaginal bleeding between periods (spotting) or missed/irregular periods may occur, especially during the first few months of use.
+Vaginal bleeding between periods (spotting) or missed/irregular menstrual periods may occur, especially during the first few months of use.

 Junel Fe28 must be taken exactly as directed.
 It is taken as a continuous administration regimen consisting of 21 light yellow or pink tablets of Junel, and 7 brown non-hormone containing tablets of ferrous fumarate.
 There are no "off-tablet" days.
 Junel Fe may interact with acetaminophen, ascorbic acid (vitamin C), prednisolone, theophylline, St. John's wort, antibiotics, seizure medications, barbiturates, or HIV or AIDS medications.
 Tell your doctor all medications and supplements you use.
 Junel Fe must not be used during pregnancy.
 If you become pregnant or think you may be pregnant, tell your doctor.
 If you have just given birth or had a pregnancy loss/abortion after the first 3 months, talk with your doctor about birth control, and find out when it is safe to use birth control containing estrogen, such as this medication.
 This medication passes into breast milk.
 This may affect milk production and may have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.